 To save paper, we suggest printing this 2-page worksheet double-sided.

-Turn this teaching resource into a sustainable activity by printing on cardstock and slipping it into a dry-erase sleeve.
-Students can record their answers with a whiteboard marker, then erase and reuse them.
+Turn this teaching resource into a sustainable activity by printing it on cardstock and slipping it into a dry-erase sleeve.
+Students can record their answers with a whiteboard marker and then erase and reuse them.